Skip to main content

 3. The courses in the study abroad program are region or area-specific, in that they’re specifically about the place where the student will undertake the study abroad, rather than general courses that don’t teach about the specific context.
 Courses should provide a deep dive into the context where a student studies.

-Upon return from a non-NU affiliated study abroad program, once you have your transcript, you will need to petition to have your courses transferred to your NU record.
-Submit your information via a petition process, as well as accompanying documentation per the petition instructions.
-If the DUS has any questions, you will be contacted.
-If not, the DUS will return your form with signature within 1 week of receipt.
+Upon returning from a non-NU affiliated study abroad program, once you have your transcript, you will need to petition to have your courses transferred to your NU record.

-Questions that don’t fall into the above categories should be directed to GHS Assistant Director, Greg Buchanan.
+Questions that don't fall into the above categories should be directed to your assigned GHS advisor.